Skip to content

 Please use the nap schedule guidelines set forth based upon your baby’s age, watch your baby and adjust your routine accordingly.
 Understand that if your baby is NOT sleeping 10-12 hours at night independently, THAT is the place to start.
 Night sleep is typically accomplished prior to day sleep.
 Now, these nap schedules can be helpful, but naps may remain a bit messy until your nights are conquered.

 If your baby is struggling to sleep through the night and has inconsistent naps, The 5–24 Month Collection: Everything You Need for Great Sleep is the place to begin!
-It includes the ABCs of Sleep: Your Plan for Great Nights, Conquering Naps: Your Plan for Great Days, and Bumps Along the Way.
 These online classes will help you have a great little sleeper for days and nights, now and for every bump along the way.

 If you have taken the newborn class, Will I Ever Sleep Again, you may notice that the nap schedules below do NOT follow the eat, play, sleep method encouraged for newborn care.
 At this age, a baby’s awake time begins to lengthen, making it difficult to maintain the eat, play, sleep method while still fitting an adequate amount of calories during their day.
 Because of this, continue to offer feedings according to your baby’s hunger cues.
 Yes, continue to offer breast and bottle feedings every 2-3.5 hours throughout your baby’s first year of life.
 Just fit feedings in around nap times when you see true hunger cues.